Less than 60 days left for Bristol, TN homebuilders to take advantage of ‘tap fee holiday’

 The program became effective on January 1, 2021.
 The fees are usually $1,000 for the sewer tap and $800 for the water tap.

-The incentive was approved by the City in November, hoping to find ways to stimulate residential development in the City of Bristol.
+The incentive was approved by the city in November, hoping to find ways to stimulate residential development in Bristol.

 Luttrell told Kassahun, “We’ve all heard the needs for housing in our region, particularly since we are seeing a lot of growth, a lot of people moving into the area.
 So, the council wanted to find some way that they could possibly encourage developers to build new homes here in Bristol.”

 Luttrell said only a handful of people have taken advantage of the program, and time is running out.
-Bristol, Tennessee resident, Dave Vaught is not going to allow the opportunity to slip away.
+Bristol resident Dave Vaught is not going to allow the opportunity to slip away.

 “Well, that’s a no-brainer.
 That’s a savings that you can put back into your home or driveway, or what else.
-It’s just a wonderful opportunity to take advantage of and that’s exactly what we did, Dave Vaught explained.”
+It’s just a wonderful opportunity to take advantage of and that’s exactly what we did,” Vaught explained.”

 Vaught and his wife plan to sell their condo to trade it in for a brand new home.